altamashGit/Git-Basics/README.md

 ++  It is Popular
 ++  Free and Open Sourse
 ++  Fast & scalable

+# What is GitHub......?
+Most of the time, you hear Git and GitHub as different terminologies.
+Let's understand: Git is software that works either remotely or on your local machine to track changes in your code.
+On the other hand, GitHub is a web-based service that hosts Git repositories and enhances collaboration.
+In short, Git manages your code locally, while GitHub helps you share and collaborate online.

 **********************************************************
 # Git Is In Use of :-